electron/governance/policy/permissions.md

 # Permissions

-> The goal of this document is to strictly outline the permissions that members of governance will receive on certain services depending on their role
+> The goal of this document is to strictly outline the permissions that maintainers will receive on certain services depending on their roles

 ## GitHub